 The program is open to high school graduates and university undergraduate art students with a 'B' average or its equivalent.

 A limited number of scholarships, based on demonstrated need or merit, are available from the offices listed below.
 Applicants should follow the procedure as delineated by their local office on the web at: http://overseas.huji.ac.il/financialaid

-Applications for the autumn semester must be submitted by July 1 and for the spring semester by November 15.
+Applications for Autumn / Year must be submitted by April 15 and for the Spring semester by November 15.
 Applications can be made through the RIS website at: http://overseas.huji.ac.il/Howtoapply Please note on the application that you are applying for ArtJerusalem.

 Art studies in all tracks are offered in two formats: